jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 # Configuration, Deployment, and Test of the Web Application.

 A Web Application has been developed and can be downloaded [here](./src/WEDO_CMS_1_0-1.0.1.zip).
-This application has been configured to point to a different Blockchain network and a different bucket, so you should do a few changes to be able to use this application pointing to your Blockhain Network and to the bucket you previously created.
+This application has been configured to point to a different Blockchain network and a different bucket, so you should do a few changes to be able to use this application pointing to your Blockhain Network and to the bucket you created in the previous chapter.

-First of all we are going to acces to your Visual Builder Studio instance, where we will be able to deploy the Web Application.
+First of all we are going to acces to your Visual Builder Studio instance, where we will be able to import the provided Web Application.

 <details>

-  <summary>1.- Acessing Visual Builder Studio and WorkSpace using Visual Builder Cloud Service (click to show)</summary>
+  <summary>1.- Accessing Visual Builder Studio and WorkSpace using Visual Builder Cloud Service (click to show)</summary>

 ## Acessing Visual Builder Studio and WorkSpace using Visual Builder Cloud Service